 (d) If you cancel your membership, you must cancel any direct debit with the direct debit provider.

 6. Access: Access will vary depending on the type of membership purchased.
 Memberships are either single facility (and may be limited to a single function within the facility) or multi facility.
 A full list of centres accessible with each membership type is available on our website.

-13. All members must complete a Pre-Exercise Screening form or Physical Activity Readiness Questionnaire (PAR-Q) at the time of joining.
-If the joining member is under 18 years of age this must be completed by a parent or guardian.
+12. All members must complete a Physical Activity Readiness Questionnaire (PAR-Q) at the time of joining.
+If the joining member is under 17 years of age this must be completed by a parent or guardian.

 (a) Facilities are available during opening hours on a first-come-first-served basis, subject to any applicable charges for special services or classes and to booking requirements.